Reviews play a critical role in the current business economy. A recent Birdeye study shows that:

 3. Combines surveys and third-party reviews

-Birdeye does not tolerate review gating in these surveys.
-In other words, if a business adds a third-party review request to any survey, all customers taking that survey will be given the option to write a third-party review, regardless of their sentiment.
+However, Birdeye ensures there is no review gating in these surveys.
+In other words, if a business adds a third-party review request to any survey templates, all customers taking that survey will be given the option to write a third-party review, regardless of the answers they provide in the survey.
+This promotes the practice to leave honest reviews.

 Why is review gating bad for businesses?

-Here are three reasons why you should avoid review gating.
+Here are three reasons why a company’s approval for review gating can be harmful:

-1. You will lose the trust of your customers and prospective customers
+1. You will lose the trust of your customers’ trust and prospective customers

 2. Companies like Google are unlikely to publish your reviews if you use gating

 If you gate your reviews, Google can likely detect this.
-They may remove your reviews, and/or penalize your business in search rankings.
+They may remove your reviews and/or penalize your business in search engine rankings.
+Instead of the newly live positive Google reviews boosting your online presence or reputation, it leads to a loss of trust and removal of your listings from prominent public review sites.

 3. Review gating doesn’t help you get ahead